Dear Journalist,

 It’s a Privilege, Not a Curse

-In 2000 – 2003, when I was studying public relations at Mid Sweden University, I interviewed the Editor-in-Chief for one of Sweden’s largest evening newspapers — Thomas Mattsson, Expressen.
+In 2000 – 2003, while studying public relations at Mid Sweden University, I interviewed the editor-in-chief at one of Sweden’s largest evening newspapers, Thomas Mattsson, Expressen.

-For our thesis, my study partner Markus Christiansson and I wanted to dive deeper into the relationship between journalists and PR professionals.
+For our thesis, my study partner Markus Christiansson and I wanted to explore the relationship between journalists and PR professionals in more depth.

-When asked whether Mattson ever felt irritated about the sheer volume of useless press releases and lousy PR pitches, he told us that he wasn’t bothered by this.
+When asked whether Mattson ever felt irritated about the sheer volume of useless press releases and lousy PR pitches, he said he wasn’t bothered by this.

 For Mattson, people needed to pitch their stories, good or bad, to Expressen.
 He said he would be more worried if people, including PR professionals, didn’t pitch Expressen.